When your tenancy is binding on the landlord's mortgage lender

 The lender takes on responsibility for things like repairs and protecting your deposit.
 They should provide clear details of where to pay your rent and tell you if they sell the property.

-If you don't have a binding tenancy, the lender can ask bailiffs to evict you if you stay past the possession date in the order.
+If you do not have a binding tenancy, the lender can ask bailiffs to evict you if you stay past the possession date in the order.
 You can ask the council for help if you're facing eviction.